Director Interview Questions

 Explanation: This is a tricky question.
 Film production companies are in business to make money, not art.
 However, for films to be successful, there has to be an element of art incorporated in the production.
 Finding the balance between these two is essential for directors.
 You should be able to describe how you make tradeoffs between the art you want to produce and the necessity to make a product that provides a return on investment for the backers.

-Example: “While my inspiration to become a film director was based on my desire to produce good art, I recognize that this is a job and that the company is in business to make money.
+Example: “While my inspiration to become a film director was based on my desire to produce good art, I recognize this is a job and the company is in business to make money.
 I carefully balance the quality of the production with the need to make a commercially viable product.
 I keep an eye on the production costs, understand what audiences like, have a clear picture of what the industry is currently producing, and try to stay ahead of trends occurring in films and entertainment in general.”

 Question: What is the biggest mistake many filmmakers make while shooting a movie?